NeoGeographyToolkit/StereoPipeline/docs/tools/texrecon.rst

 --rig_config <string>
    Rig configuration file.
 --rig_sensor <string>
    Which rig sensor images to texture.
-Can be more than one.
+Can be more than one (bound by quotes then).
 Must be among the sensors specified via ``--rig_config``.
 --camera_poses <string>
    Read images and camera poses from this list.
 --mesh <string>
    The mesh to use for texturing, in .ply format.
+--subset <string>
+   Use only the subset of images from this list.
 --undistorted_crop_win <string>
    The dimensions of the central image region to keep after undistorting an image and before using it in texturing.